chtan/sussfin205/_sources/Horizontal and Vertical Analyses.md

 +++ {"editable": true, "slideshow": {"slide_type": ""}}

+Notice the Total Assets and Total Liabilities and Equity rows are filled with 100%.

 Fixed assets is about 75% of total assets, cash and cash equivalents is about 10%, while inventory is about 4%.
 Goodwill is about 20% over the years.
 This came about from acquisition (and divestitures when goodwill is reduced).

 Liabilities-to-equity ratio is about 7:3.
 Long-term debt is about 35%.